Sustainability in Quality Improvement (SusQI)

 Read the report, here.

 Our work has spread to sites within six of the eight HEE regions, as well as Wales and Northern Ireland.
 We are also currently forming new partnerships with sites in Scotland and the Republic of Ireland.

 On a national level, SusQI has also been included in the new Generalism curriculum developed by HEE, a professional learning and development program which will be undertaken by all trainee doctors across England.
 The Academy of Medical Royal Colleges has already included sustainability as part of their Quality Improvement curriculum.

 Internationally, the sustainable value equation has been integrated into the new Assessment Framework for Quality Standards and Measures of the Netherlands National Care Institute.
-The SusQI team are also engaging with the International Society for Quality in Healthcare (ISQua) and the Institute for Healthcare Improvement (IHI) to understand how sustainability could be embedded into international quality improvement standards.
+The SusQI team are also working with the International Society for Quality in Healthcare (ISQua) and the Institute for Healthcare Improvement (IHI) to embed sustainability into international quality improvement standards.
 It has also been included by the Planetary Health Report Card which is used globally to assess the inclusion of planetary health in healthcare education.

 - Mortimer F, Isherwood J, Wilkinson A, Vaux E. Sustainability in quality improvement: redefining value.
 Future Healthcare Journal, 2018 Vol.5(2):88-93

 - Mortimer F, Isherwood J, Pearce M, Kenward C, Vaux E. Sustainability in quality improvement: measuring impact.
 Future Healthcare Journal, 2018 Vol.5(2):94-97

 - Clery P, d'Arch Smith S, Marsden O, Leedham-Green K. Sustainability in quality improvement (SusQI): a case-study in undergraduate medical education.
 BMC Med Educ.
 2021 Aug 12;21(1):425